vslab-vcl/FiGVCL/README.md

 Due to possible copyright issues, currently, the dataset is available through application.
 Please read and sign the [Release Agreement](https://github.com/wyluo-VSLAB/FiGVCL/blob/main/Release%20Agreement.pdf) and send it via email to the authors (luowenyang2020@ia.ac.cn).

-The metadata, code, and other stuff related to the FiGVCL dataset will be available soon in this repository.
+The metadata, code, and other stuff related to the FiGVCL dataset will be available soon.